Logo

 Overview

 Each endpoint needs to serve the default JSON-RPC scheme provided by the ethereum foundation (https://github.com/ethereum/execution-apis).
-In general we can say that each EVM compatible chain can be supported.
-The probe scheduler and the probes are implemented in Rust.
+Any chain where JSON RPC nodes are available can be supported.

 Methodology